Below are nine ways to minimize anxiety in your life:

 1. Create a comfortable work environment – Keep things in your office or on the desk that calms you and/or makes you laugh.
 Make your work area feel like ‘home,’ – pictures, plants, photos, atomizer with jasmine or other calming fragrance.
 Talk to a family member, friend, co-worker, or professional counselor about the things that are getting to you.
 Getting things out in the open is a good way to minimize stress.

 2. Set limits on your time – Balance work with play.
 Be sure that your leisure time is not spent thinking about job-related problems.
-LEAVE work at the office at the end of the day and PRACTICE SAYING NO.
+LEAVE work at the office at the end of the day.

 3. Negotiate with family for a time to relax – Don’t fill every minute with work and planned activities.
 Leave a little time to do nothing.
 Your body needs time to just wind down.

 4. Exercise – When your body is in good shape, you are less likely to get sick from stress.
 Regular exercise will also help minimize anxiety by decreasing muscle tension.